MikeIvanichev/norma/README.md

 ## Accelerators

-An accelerator can be selected using `norma::SelectedDevice`.
+All Accelerators are defined in `norma::SelectedDevice`.

 ### CPU